 Lexis Summary: Following the recent spate of corporate scandals, government enforcement authorities have increasingly relied upon corporate monitors to help ensure law compliance and reduce the number of future violations. ...
-The corporate monitor of today can be traced to the neutrals of the past...
-As these enforcement methods developed, regulators began to experiment with various types of settlements leading to the landmark 1994 Prudential Securities case in which the government provided for the first modern appointment of an independent expert whose role was to monitor compliance of the
+The corporate monitor of today can be traced to the special masters of the past...
+As these enforcement methods developed, regulators began to experiment with various types of settlements leading to the landmark 1994 Prudential Securities case in which the government provided for the first modern appointment of an independent expert whose role was to monitor compliance of the company as per a DPA. ...
+Monitors often have more expertise than management on compliance matters (indeed, this is an important raison d'etre for a monitor), and this results in benefits for the firm to balance against the costs of a monitor. ...
+A large cash fine could induce a firm to hire an expert to consult on compliance issues (like a monitor), thereby reducing wrongdoing and avoiding the large cash fines. ...
+However, for recidivist corporations, the monitor-advisor may be less valuable than the influential monitor...
+Reliance on fiduciary duty places courts as the monitor of monitors, whereas agency monitoring places the agency as the monitor of monitors.

-See infra text accompanying notes 15-43, 107-15.

-See infra text accompanying notes 63-89, 116-30.
+10 See infra text accompanying notes 15-43, 107-15.
+11 See infra text accompanying notes 63-89, 116-30.